codeFliers/JAVA-EE/README.md

 }
 ```
 First, we need the servlet to be asynchronous : *asyncSupported = true*.
-Then, we have to give to our http request an asynchronous context : *final AsyncContext asyncContext = request.startAsync(request, response)*.
+Then, we have to give to our http request an asynchronous context to gain new functionalities: *final AsyncContext asyncContext = request.startAsync(request, response)*.
 What is going to happen is that the thread which started the HTTP request will create an asyncContext object, start a child thread and - end - the doGet method.
 It is important to understand that the task is not his : after sysout (1), we don't go to the (3) but at the end of the method (2).
 At this moment, the main thread completed his job and may return to the HTTP thread pool.
 While in the other end, the child thread will use the asyncContext object, take all the time it need and enventualy finish his duty before being released : *asyncContext.complete()*.